7-12 Classroom Research Grants

 • Students' thinking about a particular mathematics concept or set of concepts

 • Connection of mathematics to other disciplines

 • Focused learning and teaching of mathematics with embedded use of technology (any acquisition of equipment must support the proposed plan but not be the primary focus of the grant)

 Involvement of preservice teachers is encouraged but not required.
 This research should lead to a draft article suitable for submission in the Mathematics Teacher Educator,Journal for Research in Mathematics Education , or in one of the NCTM school journals.
 Proposals must address the following: research design, the plan for collecting and analyzing data, and the anticipated impact on students' learning.

-The applicant must be a current (on or before October 13, 2017 Full Individual or E-Member of NCTM , if a 9-12 teacher, or one who teaches at a college or university.
-7th or 8th grade teacher applicant may be a current (on or before October 13, 2017) Full Individual or E-Member of NCTM or teach at a school having a current (on or before October 13, 2017) NCTM Pre-K-8 school membership .
+The primary applicant must be a current (on or before October 12, 2018) Essential or Premium member of NCTM , if a 9-12 teacher, or one who teaches at a college or university.
+7th or 8th grade teacher primary applicant may be a current (on or before October 12, 2018) Essential or Premium member of NCTM or teach at a school having a current (on or before October 12, 2018) NCTM Pre-K-8 school membership .
 No person(s) may receive more than one award administered by the Mathematics Education Trust in the same academic year.
 Past recipients of this grant are not eligible to reapply.
-All grant activities must be completed between June 1, 2018, and May 31, 2020.
+All grant activities must be completed between June 1, 2019, and May 31, 2021.